CDL-Quantum/CohortProject_2021/Week3_VQE/Business_Application.md

   <a href="https://www.oled-info.com/dscc-increases-its-oled-market-forecasts-it-sees-increased-adoption-phones" target="_blank">Source</a>
 </p>

+## How does VQE help in our process

+ The molecule properties in lattice or crystaline structure has a calculable macro effect.
+By using quantum chemistry and removing an atom or adding an atom the property of the molecule can be figured out, thus the macro level effect can then also be calculated.
+Thus Quantum VQE methods help us to simulate many molecules and their potential properties to find the ideal macro level effect we are looking for and then manufacture those ideal molecule candidates.

-## Real World Problems a Quantum Variational Eigensolver can Solve
+# Real World Problems a Quantum Variational Eigensolver can Solve

 We outline a few real world problems the quantum variational eigensolver can potentially solve that are not strictly related to LightQ's business pitch.